MullinsLab/phylobook/README.md

     #LOGIN_SSO_COLLABORATOR_TITLE=Collaborator account:

-Notes for specifically for LOGIN_TYPE "sso" or "dual".
+Notes specifically for LOGIN_TYPE "sso" or "dual".
 LOGIN_TYPE "local" should skip this block:

 ---
 If you chose LOGIN_TYPE=sso or LOGIN_TYPE=dual in config.env, then you must create settings/saml.py by copying settings/saml.py.TEMPLATE